VertiSelector: Automatic Curriculum Learning for Wheeled Mobility on Vertically Challenging Terrain: Method

-where $\tau = (s_0, a_0, s_1, a_1, \ldots)$ represents a trajectory sampled from the policy $\pi$.
+where $\tau = (o_0, a_0, o_1, a_1, \ldots)$ represents a trajectory sampled from the policy $\pi$.

-The state space $\mathcal{S}$ includes the angular difference between the vehicle and goal heading, current vehicle velocity, and a low-dimensional representation of the elevation map patch underneath the robot obtained using a Sliced-Wasserstein Autoencoder (SWAE)~\cite{kolouri2018sliced}.
+To be specific, our observation space $\mathcal{O}$ includes the angular difference between the vehicle and goal heading, current vehicle velocity, and a low-dimensional representation of the elevation map patch underneath the robot obtained using a Sliced-Wasserstein Autoencoder (SWAE)~\cite{kolouri2018sliced}.
 The action space $\mathcal{A}$ consists of the desired linear speed and steering angle, which will be tracked by a low-level PID controller.
 We employ Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} as the RL algorithm to learn the policy, considering the continuous action space.

 The reward function $r$ is designed to incentivize the robot's progress toward the goal while penalizing immobilization due to excessive roll and pitch angles, as well as timeouts.
 It consists of three key components: (1) a progress reward that encourages the robot to move toward the goal, (2) an instability penalty that discourages excessive roll and pitch angles, and (3) a timeout penalty that penalizes the robot for not reaching the goal within a specified time limit.